 What Information Should Be Included in the Questionnaire?

-Here’s a breakdown of what you should ask and why:
+Here’s a breakdown of what you should ask in your SEO onboarding questions and why:

 Basic Business Details

 This includes the business name, website URL, industry, and how long they’ve been operating.

 You’ll need this information to assess their SEO health and adapt your strategies.
 A new business might have different needs than an established one.

 Previous SEO Efforts

 It’s good to know if they’ve tried SEO before.
 If they did, ask about their past experiences and results.
 Knowing their past results can help inform your strategy.